Château de Calmont d'Olt

-The Château de Calmont d'Olt is a castle situated in France, in the Aveyron département in the commune of Espalion.
-Perched atop a basalt dyke at an altitude of 535 m, it overlooks from 100 m the town of Espalion and the valley of the Lot.
+The Château de Calmont d'Olt is a castle situated 187 metres higher than the village of d'olt, in the Aveyron département in the commune of Espalion.
+Perched atop a basalt dyke at an altitude of 535 m, it overlooks the town of Espalion and the valley of the Lot.
 It provides a panoramic view of the Aubrac highlands.

 History

-Flint fragments and a polished stone axe are evidence of occupation of the site for 5,000 years.
+Flint fragments and a polished stone axe are evidence of occupation at the site for more than 5,000 years.
 The ministerium Calvomantese was first mentioned in 883, in documents from the Abbey at Conques.
 It has always had a military significance, commanding the road from Rodez to Aubrac and, more widely, the crossing of the River Lot on the Toulouse-Lyon route.
-The building of the castle was begun in the 11th century built and continued until the Hundred Years' War with the building of a second curtain with eight towers in 1400.
+The building of the castle was begun in the 11th century, rebuilt and continued until the Hundred Years' War with the building of a second curtain wall with eight towers in 1400.
 Beyond this date, there was no further development.
-Abandoned by its owners in the 16th century, the castle fell to ruin.
-The castle, in its present state, is an important milestone in the history of castle building in medieval Rouergue.
+Abandoned by its owners in the 16th century, the castle fell into ruin.
+The castle, in its present state, is an important milestone in the history of castle building in medieval department of Rouergue.
 It bears witness to the architectural adaptations of castles to the technical progress of the Hundred Years' War.